hosua/CalcPlusPlus/README.md

 ![Example](images/calc++.gif)

+* Syntax rules follow regular math syntax.
+The calculator follows order of operations.
+* You can use the output of the previous calculation by using the `ans` constant
+* Function parameters must be parenthesized i.e. cos(45).

-The syntax checker may not catch every input error.
+Note: The syntax checker may not catch every input error.

 ## Operators Supported
 ```